koehntopp/discogs/README.md

 Tagging with Discogs and MusicBrainz releases may also allow me to recover from accidential access by other tools, as log as the release tags are still there.

+## Tagging suggestions

+- Start by adding Discogs and Qobuz tags

+- In case of a weird filename (or "(Deluxe Edition)") put the disambigution into "ORIGINAL FILENAME" to avoid too many brackets

+- Put the source (vendor, medium) into DESCRIPTION

 ## Details

 ### Prerequisites

 In order to call the Discogs API you need to create a file called "config.py" and add a Discogs API key in there (as "api_key = xxxxx") - look into the sample config file for details.

+### update_lyrics.py

+update_lyrics.py <folder> will walk through a folder hierarchy and try to get LRC or TXT lyrics for songs.
+It will skip files that do not have a Discogs release assigned.

 ### fixtags.py